 Students Receive Courtside Education at ACC Women's Basketball Tournament

-Greensboro, NC - March Madness is coming to Tournament Town and on March 2 and 3, a local partnership will merge that madness with academics.
-For those two days, nearly 5,000 enthusiastic students, representing 45 Guilford County schools, will join thousands of other passionate Atlantic Coast Conference fans as the Greensboro Coliseum hosts the 29th Annual ACC Women's Basketball Tournament.
+Greensboro, NC - March Madness is coming to Tournament Town and on March 1 and 2, a local partnership will merge that madness with academics.
+For those two days, more than 6,000 enthusiastic students--representing 43 Guilford County schools--will join thousands of other passionate Atlantic Coast Conference (ACC) fans as the Greensboro Coliseum hosts the 30th Annual ACC Women's Basketball Tournament.

-Middle school students from across the county will attend the first quarterfinal game on Friday, March 3 when regular-season champion North Carolina faces the winner of the Boston College-Virginia game.
-That game tips off at 11 a.m. and airs locally on FOX Sports Net South.
-Students from Southeast Middle will perform the National Anthem at the 4 p.m. contest that day.
+Middle school students from across the county will attend the first quarterfinal game on Friday, March 2 when NC State faces the winner of the Florida State-Wake Forest game.
+That game tips off at 11 a.m. and airs locally on Fox Sports Net South.
+Students from McIver Education Center will perform the national anthem.

 About Guilford County Schools